NMDA receptor: Gating

 The NMDA receptor is a glutamate and ion channel protein receptor that is activated when glycine and glutamate bind to it.
-The receptor is a heteromeric complex that interacts with multiple intracellular proteins by three different subunits: GluN1, GluN2 and GluN3.
-GluN1 has eight different isoforms due to alternative splicing of the gene GRIN1.
-There are four different GluN2 subunits (A-D) and two different Glun3 subunits (A and B).
-Six separate genes encode for GluN2 and GluN3.
+The receptor is a highly complex and dynamic heteromeric protein that interacts with a multitude of intracellular proteins via three distinct subunits, namely GluN1, GluN2, and GluN3.
+The GluN1 subunit, which is encoded by the GRIN1 gene, exhibits eight distinct isoforms owing to alternative splicing.
+On the other hand, the GluN2 subunit, of which there are four different types (A-D), as well as the GluN3 subunit, of which there are two types (A and B), are each encoded by six separate genes.
+This intricate molecular structure and genetic diversity enable the receptor to carry out a wide range of physiological functions within the nervous system.
 All the subunits share a common membrane topology that is dominated by a large extracellular N-terminus, a membrane region comprising three transmembrane segments, a re-entrant pore loop, an extracellular loop between the transmembrane segments that are structurally not well known, and an intracellular C-terminus, which are different in size depending on the subunit and provide multiple sites of interaction with many intracellular proteins.
 Figure 1 shows a basic structure of GluN1/GluN2 subunits that forms the binding site for memantine, Mg2+ and ketamine.